Lowton: Governance and politics

+In 1931 the civil parish had a population of 4584.
+On 1 October 1933 the parish was abolished and merged with Golborne.

 Between 1894 and 1974, Lowton was part of the Golborne Urban District, in the administrative county of Lancashire.
 In 1974 as part of the local government reorganisation enacted in the Local Government Act 1972 it became part of Greater Manchester with the boundary at Newton-le-Willows marking the edge of the new county of Merseyside.

-Lowton is within the constituency of Leigh and is represented in parliament by the Conservative MP James Grundy.
+Lowton is within the constituency of Leigh and is represented in parliament by the Labour MP Jo Platt.

-Locally, the area is represented on Wigan Council by three Conservative Party members - Marie Cooper (who replaced James Grundy following his election as Member of Parliament), Noel Houlton and Kathleen Houlton.
+Locally, the area is represented on Wigan Council by three Labour Party members, Jenny Gregory, Garry Lloyd, and Mike Smith.

 Transport

 Situated on the A580 East Lancashire Road, the village has direct access to the cities of Manchester to the east and Liverpool to the west.
 From this road, the M6 motorway runs north and south, and the M60 connects with the M62 across the Pennines.
 Also, the M61 can be reached via the A579.
 The nearest railway station is Newton-le-Willows on the Chester to Manchester Line and Liverpool to Manchester Line.
 Public transport in Lowton is co-ordinated by Transport for Greater Manchester and is served by buses to Manchester, Wigan, Leigh, Newton-le-Willows and St Helens.
-Buses: 34 Bryn/Leigh-Manchester (Stagecoach Manchester), 34 St Helens-Leigh (Arriva Merseyside), 10 Leigh-Wigan (Stagecoach Manchester).
+Buses: 35 Bryn/Leigh-Manchester (Bee Network), 34 St Helens-Leigh (Arriva Merseyside), 610 Leigh-Wigan (Bee Network).